marcellusfarias/dotnet-webapi-template/README.md

 * THINK about reusing validating rules in DTOs.
 * THINK: constants for string lengths.
 * THINK: Should put testing project inside app project so I can make the classes internal instead of public?
-* THINK: research how to resue Try Catch blocks.
+* THINK: research how to resue (if possible?)
+Try Catch blocks.
 Specially for repository classes.